jvde-github/AIS-catcher/Documentation/README-grafana.md

 You *can* do it on a single system.
 We're assuming below that you are not.

-## Step 1: Make Prometheus data available for AIS-Catcher
+## Step 1: Make Prometheus data available for AIS-catcher

 - Edit your AIS-catcher's command line and ensure that `PROME on` is included after the `-N <port>` directive.
 For example: